N8-CIR-Bede/documentation/rhel8/index.rst

 From this time, when you connect to Bede you will immediately be connected to RHEL 8 sessions on the login nodes, and the ``login8`` command will no longer be required.

 The ``login7`` command will be usable to connect to an interactive session on a RHEL 7 login node for a limited period of time.

+**Login node migration is provisionally scheduled for 2022-02-23**.

 Compute Node Migration
 ^^^^^^^^^^^^^^^^^^^^^^